This article about the best rail cargo startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “SNCF and Traxens develop digital freight train” – RailFreight.com

 - “Traxens Rail Solution to Boost Silk Road Supply Chain” – Port Technology

-Cogniac is a startup offering rail companies an AI-based software platform for deep learning, which automates visual inspection tasks carried out by humans to a human-level accuracy.
+Cogniac is amidst rail cargo startups offering rail companies an AI-based software platform for deep learning, which automates visual inspection tasks carried out by humans to a human-level accuracy.
 The platform enables customers to extract information from ever-increasing streams of video and image data.
 Its system can automatically observe images and video and detect items.

 According to its senior vice president for global sales, Vahan Tchakerian, “Our system is smart enough that when it sees something new, or a better way of doing things, it builds a new model.”